ericwb/vscode-bandit/README.md

 # Bandit extension for Visual Studio Code

 A Visual Studio Code extension with support for the Bandit static analysis tool.
+This extension ships with bandit=1.8.3.

 This extension supports all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the Python language.